-Ms Nutter has spent over 20 years in the energy sector and the last 12 years in the renewable and clean energy sector.
-Ms Nutter is currently general manager of business development for Shell International in the nature based solutions business.
+Ms Nutter has spent over 20 years in the energy sector and the last 15 years in the renewable and clean energy sector.
+Ms Nutter is Director for Nature Based Solutions (NBS) at ClimateCare, a leading player in the carbon markets.
+Until August 2020 Ms Nutter worked at Shell, most recently as general manager of NBS business development.
 Prior to this, she led a global solar business development team in Shell that originated and delivered investments in solar projects and development platforms, having previously led the development of the solar entry strategy for Shell.
-Ms Nutter also had a role within Shell Ventures, and led the portfolio management of technology demonstration projects and assessment of clean energy commercial opportunities such as biogas for Shell.
+Ms Nutter also had a role within Shell Ventures.
 Prior to re-joining Shell in 2012, she worked at CT Investment Partners, Carbon Trust and PA Consulting Group, having started her career as a petroleum engineer with Shell.
 Ms Nutter is a board member of the Energy Technologies Institute, a UK public-private partnership to accelerate the commercialisation of low carbon technologies.